Summaries of To the Contrary's shows from 1996 to present are listed. You can also watch full episodes from 2010 to the present online here.

 Panelists: Julianne Malveaux, Harriett Woods, Lynn Martin, Susan Au Allen

-- Republic Sen. Bob Packwood, Den Congressman Mel Reynolds and Newt Gingrich in the spotlight on Capitol Hill: sexual misconduct and dubious judgment?
+- Republican Sen. Bob Packwood, Democratic Congressman Mel Reynolds and Republican House Leader Newt Gingrich in the spotlight on Capitol Hill: Sexual misconduct and dubious judgment?

 - Mike Tyson is out of prison and into the ring, several players with New Orleans Saints are under investigation for alleged sexual assault